JULIELab/jcore-base/README.md

 *(some more information on using components the Java/Maven way)*

 ### Components with pretrained models
-For some components the "Base" version is not sufficient if you're not planning on training your own model but rather want to using them out-of-the-box. *(some more description)*
+For some components the "Base" version is not sufficient if you're **not** planning on training your own model but rather want to use them out-of-the-box.
+As of now the following components have a specialized project with pretrained models (available from [here](https://github.com/JULIELab/jcore-projects)):
+* jcore-biosem-ae
+* jcore-jnet-ae
+* jcore-jpos-ae
+* jcore-jsbd-ae
+* jcore-jtbd-ae
+* jcore-mstparser-ae
+* jcore-opennlp-chunk-ae
+* jcore-opennlp-parser-ae
+* jcore-opennlp-postag-ae
-* List of
+* jcore-opennlp-sentence-ae
-* said components
+* jcore-opennlp-token-ae
-* here
+* jcore-xml-reader

 ### Prebuilt pipelines
 Link and information to/about prebuilt pipelines here.